-Holmes Virtually Confesses that He dered Them.

-PHILADELPHIA, July 18. - Heats-Mudgett, alias H. H. Holmes, than surance swindler in prison her han virtually confessed the murder skin two Pietzel children, whose bodie 50, I found in the cellar of a Toronto Monday.
-During the two hours'ingerview he had yesterday with members of the district attor staff he said: "I suppose I'll for this."
+PITTSBURG, Pa., July 22.-Senator Matthew Stanley Quay has declared in favor of Reed or McKinley for presiTHE PRETZEL CHI dered Them.
+PHILADELPHIA, July 18 Mudgett, alias H H. Hola Mudgett, and in non-surance swindler in prison surance swindler in prison in virtually confessed the municipal two Pietzel children, whose befound in the cellar of a Toron Monday.
+During the two home view he had yesterday with members of the district the said: "I support the said: "I su staff he said: "I suppose II for this."